 Greg stood up and proceeded to pray.
 Then he realized that everybody in the class seemed to be laughing at him.
 When he finally sat down, the professor said, “Greg, I appreciate your enthusiasm, but could you wait to close us in prayer until I have finished lecturing?”
 When Greg looked at Erin, her face was red from laughing so hard.

-“At that moment I thought to myself, this girl has real potential,” says Dr. Smalley, executive director of Marriage and Family Formation at Focus on the Family.
+“At that moment I thought to myself, this girl has real potential,” says Dr. Smalley, co-author of The Wholehearted Marriage.
 “I figured marriage with her would be quite the adventure.”

 Erin and Greg have been married since 1992, and the practical jokes continue to this day.